 (And for the record, on teething: My boys tended to react to every OTHER tooth, weirdly enough.
-Noah just popped his first tooth out of nowhere, but then the SECOND tooth was the one that required the Tylenol and teething tablets and cold washcloths and stuff.
+Noah just popped his first tooth out of nowhere, but then the SECOND tooth was the one that required the Tylenol and teething tablets (update: the FDA now has a warning on homeopathic teething tablets and gels) and cold washcloths and stuff.
 Third tooth, no problem.
 One-year molars, a nightmare of biblical proportions.
 And so on.
 Ezra agonized over his first tooth for weeks…but then HIS one-year molars just showed up.
 Like I looked in his mouth one day and there they were, all four of them.
 Huh.
 So even if your son is working on teeth in earnest and it’s contributing to the sleep problems, that doesn’t mean that every tooth will cause the same level of distress.)

 But as for the sleep regression?
 The only way through it is through.